Request a Same Day Telephone Consultation

 How to respond to an UD Summons and Complaint.

-If a tenant is served with an eviction - unlawful detainer summons and complaint, the tenant should get legal advice or assistance immediately as the tenant typically only has 5 days to respond.
+If a tenant is served with an eviction - unlawful detainer summons and complaint, the tenant is strongly advised to get legal advice or assistance immediately as the tenant typically only has 5 business days to respond.
 This advice can be acquired from an attorney for a fee, or from a legal aid organization if the tenant meets the low income requirements.
 One such legal aid organization is Bet Tzedek Legal Services.

 To respond to the landlord's Summons and Complaint, the tenant must file a written Answer (.PDF).
-The form with the appropriate Court name and address already preprinted on the form can be obtained from the Clerk's Office at the court in which the original Summons and Complaint was filed.
+CAUTION is again advised because if the tenant has a defense that is not set forth in the written answer, the tenant may be prevented from bringing that argument later in court.
+Similarly if the tenant includes defenses that are not valid it may distract the judge.
+And if the tenant lies or inadvertently includes false statements, the tenant will lose all credibility with the judge.
+The form with the appropriate Court name and address already preprinted can be obtained from the Clerk's Office at the court in which the original Summons and Complaint was filed.
 Instructions for completing an Answer to a Summons and Complaint filed in Los Angeles Superior Court can be viewed here.
-To file the answer, the tenant will be required to pay the required filing fee (about $225), or submit an Application For Waiver of Court Fees and Costs.
-To qualify for the fee waiver, the tenant will need to prove that s/he: (1) gross monthly household income is less than $1,128.13 per month if single ($1,517.71 per month if two people are in the household and $1,907.20 if three people are in the household) or (2) receives assistance from: SSI, SSP, Food Stamps, CalWorks/TANF, or general assistance.
-Typically a Medi-Cal Card, Food Stamp ID Card, or bank statement showing an SSI Deposit will suffice.
+To file the answer, the tenant will be required to pay the required filing fee (about $370), or submit an Application For Waiver of Court Fees and Costs.
+To qualify for the fee waiver, the tenant will need to prove that s/he: (1) gross monthly household income is less than $1,415.63 per month if single ($1,907.30 per month if two people are in the household and $2,398.96 if three people are in the household) or (2) receives assistance from: Medi-Cal, SSI, SSP, Food Stamps, CAPI, CalWorks/TANF, or general assistance.
+Typically, a copy of your Medi-Cal Card, Food Stamp ID Card, or bank statement showing an SSI Deposit will suffice.

 Caution.
 Once a tenant is served with a Summons and Complaint the tenant should NOT believe anything their landlord tells them.
-Even if you then pay the rent in full, the landlord can still evict you.
+Even if the tenant pays the rent in full, the landlord can still evict you.

 Default Judgment - When a tenant Fails to Respond On Time.

 If the tenant fails to file a timely response to the Summons and Complaint, the landlord can ask the court to enter a default judgment against the tenant by filing Form CIV100.
-If you would like Ms. Marsh to help you properly complete a Request For a Default, the fee is just $150.
+If you would like Ms. Marsh to help you properly complete a Request For a Default, the fee is just $359.
 If the tenant has a valid reason for not responding in a timely manner (e.g. wasn't served, or was in the hospital, or otherwise incapacitated), the tenant can ask the court to set aside the default judgment.
 This must be done fairly quickly and the process can be quite complex.
-A Motion to Overturn a Default can range between $750 and $1500.
+A Motion to Overturn a Default and/or to Stay an Eviction Lockout can range between $2,500 and $3500 (if represented) and $1,000-$1,500 just to have an attorney prepare the motion to overturn the default for you to file yourself.

 After the Court Hearing - Eviction Judgments and Writs.